Metahumanz/TopDownCpptest/README.md

 - Test build & packaging on Windows

 ## 🛠️ How to Run
-1. Clone this repo
+1. Clone this repo wherever you can find
-2. Right-click `TestProject.uproject` → **Generate Visual Studio project files**
+2. Right-click `TopDownCpptest.uproject` → **Generate Visual Studio project files**
-3. Open `.sln` in Visual Studio (Win64, Development Editor)
+3. Open `.sln` in Visual Studio 2019 (Win64, Development Editor)
 4. Press **Ctrl+F5** to compile and launch
+5. Open `TopDownCpptest.uproject` with **Unreal Engine 4.24**

-> No gameplay yet — this is a technical prototype only.
+> — this is a technical prototype only.

 ## 📁 Key Folders
 - `/Source/` – C++ code (e.g., `ATestActor`)